DOL submits 18-month delay to the January 1 applicability date for the Fiduciary Rule. Now what?

 Throughout the rule-making process, our teams have been personally invested in supporting our clients as firms navigate the impending changes.
-The more Pershing can understand your strategy, the better we can align the solutions we have developed to help you.
+The more Pershing can understand your strategy, the better we can align the solutions we have developed.
 Please contact us to hear more about we can help support your strategies.

 The DOL Fiduciary Rule Journey